top of page

 Muscle Strength and Flexibility Tests

 Muscle strength evaluations revealed that the right quadratus lumborum was tighter than the left.
-The deep abdominal strength test indicated weakness, as he struggled to maintain posture for more than one minute.
+The deep abdominal strength test indicated weakness, as she struggled to maintain posture for more than one minute.
 Both his hip flexors and quadriceps showed tightness bilaterally.

 Hip Special Tests

 The quadrant test of the right hip elicited pain in the hip joint.
 Similarly, the FADDIR’s test indicated joint pain as well as groin discomfort.
-These findings correlate with the X-ray observations of a bony spur in the hip.
+These findings correlate with the X-ray observations of arthritis in the hip.
 Despite pain during hip flexion and adduction, the hip performed smoothly in other movements, indicating tolerance to a position on the bike that did not exceed 120 degrees of hip flexion.

 Treatment Plan

-I prescribed a tailored strength and flexibility program targeting both his muscle function and pain management in the lower back and right hip.
+I prescribed a tailored strength and flexibility program targeting both her muscle function and pain management in the lower back and right hip.
 We plan to review progress in six weeks to assess effectiveness.
 Additionally, I provided advice on avoiding aggravating positions off the bike.
 While certain hip flexion scenarios cannot be completely avoided, they can be managed with better awareness of movement and targeted muscle use.

 Adjusting the Bike Fit